QuiltMC/rfcs/0008-quilt-ethos.md

 Do not let perfect be the enemy of actually shipping an idea.
 Modular, Simple and Flexible.
 Made by Anyone;
-Made for Anyone.
+Made for Everyone.
 This project breaths on collaboration.
+And colloboration will shape this into something amazing.
 Not sure whether something will work?
 Try it.
-Other will help shape it to something amazing.
 Spread out power and responsibilty; it is a heavy burden to walk alone.
 Tiny Potato got old; find an new hill to march apon.
-I hear a pinapple is good?
+I hear a pineapple is good?

 # Drawbacks